Yerevan Metro: Surmalu

 In June 2024, Yerevan Deputy Mayor Tigran Avinyan announced that design work was underway to construct a ground station, projected to be named "Surmalu," between existing General Andranik - David of Sasun section.

-The station's construction will provide additional transportation links to the Surmalu and Petak shopping centers, as well as Komitas Park.
+The station's construction will provide additional transportation links to the Surmalu and Petak shopping centres, as well as Komitas Park.
 According to the designers, the proposed station will have access to Kristapor and Sevan Streets.

 Nazarbekyan

 The station is planned to be located in the Ajapnyak district, in the northwestern part of Yerevan.
 It is planned to be built near the Ararat Golf Club and the upscale Vahagni neighborhood.
 The station will be named after the Armenian military leader, hero of the Battle of Sardarapat, Lieutenant General Tovmas Nazarbekyan.

 The station also has a projected name: “Gevorg Chaush Square”.

 Davtashen

 Construction work on the station was scheduled to begin in the late 1980s.
 However, it was suspended due to the Spitak earthquake and the collapse of the USSR.

 The station will be located in the northwest of Yerevan, in the Davtashen district.